Rexcrazy804/Zaphkiel/README.md

 ## Overview
 > The entry point for *most* of the dots are [here](users/dots).
+For certain
-For certain programs the colors are injected either directly from matugen or by nix using the generated matugen theme.json
+> programs, the colors are injected either directly from matugen or by nix using
+> the generated matugen `theme.json`.

-> For nix users new to [hjem](https://github.com/feel-co/hjem), [this](users/rexies.nix) is the entry point for planting my dotfiles in place.
+> For nix users new to [hjem](https://github.com/feel-co/hjem),
+> the entry point for planting my dotfiles in place is [here](users/rexies.nix).

 - Graphical Shell + Bar: [Quickshell](https://quickshell.outfoxxed.me/) [config](users/dots/quickshell/kurukurubar)
 - Compositor: [Hyprland](https://hyprland.org/) [config](users/dots/hyprland/)